Skip to content

 self.smoothing_off = cutoff

-ExternalDerivativeTerms(forces=None, virial=None) dataclass
+ExternalDerivativeTerms(forces=None, virial=None, hessian=None) dataclass

 Explicit derivative terms returned by external nvalchemiops backends.